oscardelama/ImageJ-colorMatrix-js/README.md

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/colorMatrixTransformation.png "Color Matrix Transformation")

 The first step *colorMatrix* does is to apply your *color matrix* to the input channels in order to get the intermediate RGB output channels (R<sub>d</sub>, G<sub>d</sub>, B<sub>d</sub>).
-The matrix is applied using floating point arithmetic precision (24 bits of precision), this way intermediate values during the process won't be lost as when using integer arithmetic.
+The matrix is applied using floating point arithmetic precision (24 bits of precision).
+This way, intermediate values during the process won't be lost as when using integer arithmetic.

 Those intermediate output channels will have further processing before they are merged to build a RGB image, as is depicted with pseudo-code in the following picture.
 Remember the blue symbols are data you will input in *colorMatrix* dialog window.